johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/integration/software_integration.md

   - To switch to a new PR, update the configuration file(s) in the **src/main/resources/sample_data** with the PR number and repository details provided in your project instructions.
   - Rebuild and rerun `RePatch` with the updated settings.

+This step is guided by *Most Valuable First (OORP, p.29)* — start with a preselected high-impact PR before generalizing to others.

 ---

 #### **3. View RePatch output**